yahshun/SymposiumTS/class3/lab2/lab2.rst

    .. image:: ./tsrpm.jpg

-.. note:: By sending this GET request to 'https://10.1.1.9/mgmt/shared/telemetry/info' with the correct credentials, the response shows details of the TS API available on this BIG-IP.
+.. note:: By sending this GET request to ``https://10.1.1.9/mgmt/shared/telemetry/info`` with the correct credentials, the response shows details of the TS API available on this BIG-IP.

 .. note:: This Telemetry Streaming RPM package was pre-installed.
-For instructions, visit the link here: https://clouddocs.f5.com/products/extensions/f5-telemetry-streaming/latest/userguide/installing-ts.html
+For instructions, see `Downloading and installing Telemetry Streaming <https://clouddocs.f5.com/products/extensions/f5-telemetry-streaming/latest/installation.html>`__.